 Here are a few things to do after your meeting:

 - Talk about the meeting with your child: Let your child know that you are their teacher are a team working towards the very best for them.

 - Get started at home: Start working on the things their teacher mentioned would be beneficial to do at home, any reading, organization or routines they mentioned would have a positive impact on your child’s schooling.

 - Stay in touch with your child’s teacher: This will help you strengthen the parent-teacher partnership, and will be an important part of the child’s success in school.
 When a child sees that parents and teachers are working together, the child will understand that his/her education is a top priority at school and at home.

-Keep reading the WorksheetCloud blog for more school advice in 2017.
+Keep reading the WorksheetCloud blog for more school advice this year.
 A new year is the perfect time to make a fresh start with your child’s education.